South Africa

 Industry

-Policy and planning documents for the South African industry sector generally address sustainable industrial economic development but barely mention mitigation targets for the industry sector or concrete measures for implementation.
-The post-2015 draft National Energy Efficiency Strategy proposes industrial sector targets for energy efficiency in 2030; however, there is no indication of implementation.
-(Department of Energy, 2016).
-Energy use from the mining and quarrying sector amounted to 185 PJ in 2015 (IEA, 2017).
+Policy and planning documents for the South African industry sector generally address sustainable industrial economic development but feature little mention of mitigation targets for the industry sector, nor concrete measures for implementation.
+The post-2015 draft National Energy Efficiency Strategy proposed industrial sector targets for energy efficiency by 2030 (Department of Energy, 2016).
+However, as of 2025, there is no follow-up publication detailing implementation.

-The South African government intends to achieve these targets through implementing several proposed measures such as the National Cleaner Production Centre South Africa (NCPC-SA) that promotes energy efficiency measures, its associated Industrial Energy Efficiency Project (IEE) implemented between 2011–2021 that promoted energy management systems, or the Green Fund South Africa that financially supports green technology research and implementation.
+Further implemented policy measures which target improved energy efficiency in the South African industry include the National Cleaner Production Centre South Africa, a network and information provision programme that promotes energy efficiency measures; its associated Industrial Energy Efficiency Project (IEEP), implemented between 2011–2021, that promoted energy management systems and international best practice energy management standards; the 12L tax incentive which allows businesses to write off verified energy savings from efficiency projects against tax due; and the Green Fund South Africa that financially supports green technology research and implementation.
 However, these measures may only induce small emissions reduction impacts.

 Analysis by the Climate Action Tracker indicates that the steel industry’s emissions intensity would need to be reduced by about 30% in 2030 and by about 90%-100% by 2050 to be compatible with the Paris Agreement.